Iqrajan2024/Advanced-Task-4-Loan-Default-Risk-with-Business-Cost-Optimization/README.md

 ## My Approach

 1. **Data Preprocessing**
 - **Missing Values**: Handled any missing or inconsistent entries.
 - **Categorical Encoding**:
    - For **Logistic Regression**, applied one-hot encoding.
   - For **CatBoost**, used raw categorical variables (CatBoost handles these internally).
 - **Feature Scaling**:
    - Applied standardization to numerical features for Logistic Regression.
   - No scaling needed for CatBoost.

 2. **Model Training**

   Trained and compared two models:
 - **Logistic Regression**
    - Applied after preprocessing (encoding + scaling).
   - Offers interpretability and serves as a baseline.
 - **CatBoostClassifier**
    - Chosen for its performance on tabular data and native support for categorical features.
   - Tuned hyperparameters and trained on the same dataset.

-### 3. Business Cost Function
+3. **Business Cost Function**
 - Defined a cost function based on business logic:
   - **False Positive (FP)**: $1,000 (missed opportunity from rejecting a good applicant)
   - **False Negative (FN)**: $10,000 (loss from approving a defaulter)

-### 4. Threshold Optimization
+4. **Threshold Optimization**
 - Evaluated thresholds from 0 to 1 using the predicted probabilities.
-- Calculated total business cost for each threshold using: total_cost = FP × cost_fp + FN × cost_fn
+- Calculated total business cost for each threshold using:<br>
+       total_cost = FP × cost_fp + FN × cost_fn
 - Selected the threshold that minimized the total cost.

 5. **Model Evaluation**
 - Confusion matrix and classification metrics (precision, recall, F1-score) were analyzed at the optimized threshold.
 - ROC AUC was used to confirm model discrimination performance.
 - A cost vs. threshold plot was created to visually highlight the impact of threshold selection.

 ## Key Insights
 - **Default Threshold (0.50):**
    - Cost: $2,369,000

 - **Optimized Threshold (0.21):**
    - Cost: $1,802,000
    - Cost Saved: $567,000

 - Despite some increase in false positives, the large reduction in false negatives significantly reduced overall business loss.
 - Optimizing threshold based on cost delivers better real-world outcomes than relying on standard metrics alone.